LsFaria04/Wood_Block_AI/README.md

     - **Name:** Move(Piece, Position)
     - **Preconditions:** The board must have space for the piece in the position selected
     - **Effects:** Piece added to the board, removed from the current selection list and a new piece a poped from the queue and inserted into the selection list.
-    - **Cost:** Moves to where more lines/columns become closer to be completed have higher cost.
+    - **Cost:** Moves that bring more lines/columns closer to completion have a higher cost.
     Moves that complete lines/columns have a very high cost.
     The player should choose the move with the highest cost.